 Entire flat: Offers a bedroom, study space, ensuite bathroom, and wardrobe

 Bristol, one of England's emerging cities, is ushering in a new era in aerospace engineering, electronics, media, and communication.
 Bristol hosts some of the best universities in the country like The University of Law, the University Of Bristol and the University of The West of England.
+And Unilodgers helps you in finding the best student accommodation in Birstol.
 It's a city that's a mix of modern development and historical artefacts from a historical perspective.
 The vibe of the city is unlike anything you’ve ever seen.
 The Bristol Harbour is an ideal spot to enjoy a day in the sun, as it offers a multitude of restaurants, cafes and bars, and regular Ferry Boat rides.
 The nightlife in Bristol is legendary – whether it’s food and drink you crave or dancing until the wee hours of the morning, the city has you covered.

 Cost of living: With all the amenities included in rent, the cost of living for students in Bristol comes to added and luxury expenses.
 To give you an idea a cup of joe is for 2.85 £.
 A single person estimated monthly costs are 716.39£ without rent.
 Check Numbeo for current detailed expenses.